schen22/schen22.github.io/about.md

 - Settling for More
 - All the Light We Cannot See
 - Surely You're Joking Mr. Feynman
+- Eleanor and Park by Rainbow Rowell
+- Orphan Master's Son

 Books on hold:
 - The Consolations of Philosophy by Alain de Botton
 - The Elegance of the Hedgehog by Muriel Barbery
+- Code Complete 2 by Steve McConnell

 I just realized I need to make a commenting section so I can receive book recommendations.
 The list of books I have so far is a bit bare.
 I should probably start updating and using GoodReads more too.
 Hm.. putting all that in the backlog.
 Feel free to reach out to me if you're so inclined to add to my book list.
 I'm always happy to talk book and/or shop. :)